GT Experiences Your Travel Experts

-The Eternal City, just as its namesake, is an endless discovery through time and space from superbly preserved ancient ruins to the latest fashion trends.
+ROME The Eternal City, just as its namesake, is an endless discovery through time and space from superbly preserved ancient ruins to the latest fashion trends.
 Experience one of the worlds’ richest art collections as you savor renowned regional gastronomy.
 As you stand on century-old cobblestones let you sight soar to masterpieces of architectural modernity standing tall against the brightness of infinite horizons.

-Tuscany’s capital and unquestionably a favorite of many visitors who, after the first visit, keep coming back to visit the 'Palazzi', elegant galleries and timeless churches.
+FLORENCE Tuscany’s capital and unquestionably a favorite of many visitors who, after the first visit, keep coming back to visit the 'Palazzi', elegant galleries and timeless churches.
 Modest in size but grandiose in treasures, the city has so much to offer that time never seems enough.
 Its size and penchant for the esthetic make it one of the most pleasant cities to stroll through in Italy.

-It is said that while “Rome eats, Milan works.”
+MILAN It is said that while “Rome eats, Milan works.”
 As one of Europe’s financial and fashion hubs, Milan is renowned for its stylish shopping district, La Scala theatre, the 18th century temple of Opera and the famous Duomo, surrounded by its elegant "Galleria", with cafés, restaurants and designer boutiques.

 NORTHERN & CENTRAL ITALY

-The romantic beauty of the Italian Lake District has mesmerized visitors since the time of the Roman Empire, inspiring poets, writers, and musicians with its idyllic landscape of tranquil lakes dominated by soaring granite mountains.
+LAKE DISTRICT The romantic beauty of the Italian Lake District has mesmerized visitors since the time of the Roman Empire, inspiring poets, writers, and musicians with its idyllic landscape of tranquil lakes dominated by soaring granite mountains.
 Excellent food and wine, like in so many regions of Italy, may be enjoyed after a day on a lake steamer, exploring Lake Como, Lake Maggiore or Lake Garda.

 TUSCANY The serene Tuscan landscape is famed for its rolling green hills, lines of cypress trees and endless rows of vines producing the famous Chianti wine.
 There are so many places to visit, from medieval villages built around charming little piazzas and connected via intricate webs of ageless cobblestone streets like San Gimignano, to artistic world capitals like Florence; Siena, the lovely walled town famous for its Palio; Pisa with its Leaning Tower; or Lucca the exquisitely preserved medieval town.

-Verdant Umbria, holy Umbria, Umbria of a hundred towns, are but a few slogans that attempt to convey the essence of this lesser known, but equally enchanting, region located in the center of the Italian peninsula, Umbria is referred to as the green heart of Italy.
+UMBRIA Verdant Umbria, holy Umbria, Umbria of a hundred towns, are but a few slogans that attempt to convey the essence of this lesser known, but equally enchanting, region located in the center of the Italian peninsula, Umbria is referred to as the green heart of Italy.
 Be sure not to miss Perugia, its main city; Gubbio and Spoleto, Umbria’s most ancient towns; Assisi, Saint Francis mystical hometown; or Orvieto, sitting on a plateau of volcanic tuff, with its astounding Duomo, surrounded by a serene landscape of fields and vineyards.

-SOUTHERN ITALY AND THE ISLANDS
+SOUTHERN ITALY & THE ISLANDS

-Located on Italy’s extreme southeast peninsula, the region of Apulia — increasingly the retreat of choice for many world celebrities — is much less crowded than more Northern destinations.
+APUGLIA Located on Italy’s extreme southeast peninsula, the region of Apuglia — increasingly the retreat of choice for many world celebrities — is much less crowded than more Northern destinations.
 The sunny, mild climate is ideal for grapes and olives cultivation.
 Discover this beautiful region with superlative cuisine and wines, incredible history and architecture, from the Greeks to the Romans, and some of the Mediterranean’s most unspoiled beaches.
 Bari, Ostuni, Lecce, and Alberobello are worth a trip through history and culture.
 Apuglia is also the birthplace of some lively Italian dance traditions.

-Between mainland Italy and Tunisia, Sicily is Italy’s largest island.
+SICILY Between mainland Italy and Tunisia, Sicily is Italy’s largest island.
 Its gorgeous beaches are just one of the island’s many riches.
 Sicily’s historical sites tell the tales of centuries of different civilizations and cultures.
 The mesmerizing sea resort town of Taormina offers breathtaking views of Mount Etna and its volcano while Imperial Palermo is built around a splendid natural harbor.
 Sicilian cuisine is a tantalizing display of exotic and colorful ingredients that trace back to a multitude of past invaders from the Arabian Peninsula, Greece and Austria.
 It is perfectly complemented by the excellent wines of the island.

-Unspoiled white sandy beaches, rocky creeks and pristine waters frame of treasures left from the civilizations that took turns trying to claim this elusive island.
+SARDINIA Unspoiled white sandy beaches, rocky creeks and pristine waters frame of treasures left from the civilizations that took turns trying to claim this elusive island.
 Prehistoric monuments, the Nuraghi, as well as old Roman sites, are scattered throughout the island.
 Sardinia truly offers a wide range of options from the luxurious coastal resorts area Costa Smeralda, frequented by European royalty and world-wide celebrities, to scenic rural landscapes and ecofriendly retreats and experiences enriched by traditional handcraft and run by the island’s wonderful people, known for their warm hospitality.
 Nuoro, Oristano are typical Sardinian towns while the Phoenician city of Tharros offers beautiful monuments.
 Cagliari is the largest city and Alghero has a strong Catalan atmosphere.